TayArmina/2d-navigation-environment-editor/README.md

 The project supports open-field and T-maze-style navigation scenarios for research, simulation, and experimentation.

+## Academic Context

+This application was developed as part of a two-person university project at the Institute for Neural Computation, Ruhr University Bochum.

+The project focused on building a graphical editor for configurable 2D navigation environments using Python and PyQt6.

 ## Features

 - Interactive 2D environment canvas